denysdovhan/bash-handbook/README.md

 ## Array declaration

-Easy to declare arrays using these indirect declaration:
+It's easy to declare arrays using these indirect declaration:

 ```bash
 fruits[0]=Apple